RobbertH/robberth.github.io/_posts/projects/2020-03-30-hacking-scrcpy-to-win-fb-soccer-game.markdown

 <h2>Second attempt: hacking scrcpy</h2>
 Since scrcpy already has an adb connection open, grabs the images from the phone and has the ability to send input back to the phone, this was the obvious choice for a second attempt.
 Luckily for me, scrcpy is open source.
 It's written in C and you can build it yourself using the meson build system.
-I just needed to figure out a way to jam OpenCV in between somewhere.
+I just needed to figure out a way to put OpenCV in between somewhere.
 I first tried to find an old OpenCV version that's written in C instead of C++, so I could stick with all the meson compiler settings.
 After a while I tried to convert everything to C++, but that didn't work out either.
 At last, I found out that it's not that hard to call C++ from C, using the magic words "extern C".